polyfy/polylith/readme.md

 git checkout clojure-deps
 ```

-Before we continue, it may be worth mentioning that we can still can execute most of the command
+Before we continue, it may be worth mentioning that most commands, except for the [test](#test) command,
-(all except [test](#test)) for the old workspace, by setting the `ws-dir` argument, e.g.:
+can be executed for other workspaces by setting `ws-dir`, e.g.:
 ```
 poly check ws-dir:../example
 ```

-Let's go back to the RealWorld example:
+Let's continue with the RealWorld example:

 ```
 poly info